philnewm/setup_automation/gnome_setup/README.md

   - gdm_config_file: Path to gdm configuration file per distribution
   - gnome_base_settings: Gnome dconf settings to change per gnome major version number
 - defaults/main/extensions.yml
-  - gnome_extensions: list of extensions grouped by their distro specific names, including dconf settings if required
+  - gnome_extensions: list of extensions including their os family specific names and including dconf settings if required
-  - gnome_extensions_2: New list for more flat structure of the original implementation (WiP)
-  - ext_config: list of extension specific dconf configs for more flat structure (WiP)
   - git_ext: List of extensions to be installed from custom sources using git and their respective git realted information
   - extension_paths: directories gnome extensions should be installed in
   - obsolete_gnome_extensions: List of extensions to remove from default gnome-shell install